ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Building a base template repo is probably the best thing you could do to push your career and projects forward.</blockquote>

 <h3>3.
-Why You Should Migrate to Express 5.0 Now - <a href="https://medium.com/@mehdibafdil/why-you-should-migrate-to-express-5-0-now-8bebaeaea734" target="_blank" rel="noopener noreferrer">link</a></h3>
+The MongoDB Mistake That’s Costing Your Startup Millions - <a href="https://medium.com/@mehdibafdil/the-mongodb-mistake-thats-costing-your-startup-millions-bc2c23f732d2" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mehdi BAFDIL`**

-<blockquote>The web development world is buzzing with the recent debut of Express 5.0, a release that promises not only to enhance stability but also…</blockquote>
+<blockquote>Last month, a startup I consulted for was burning through $15,000 monthly on MongoDB Atlas.
+After implementing the optimizations I’m about…</blockquote>

 <h3>4.
-Express.js Secrets That Senior Developers Don’t Share - <a href="https://medium.com/@arunangshudas/express-js-secrets-that-senior-developers-dont-share-b2979bd7439a" target="_blank" rel="noopener noreferrer">link</a></h3>
+How NASA’s Coding Rules Can Improve MERN Stack Development with TypeScript - <a href="https://medium.com/@sachirasujanthamp/how-nasas-coding-rules-can-improve-mern-stack-development-with-typescript-0e51f5704385" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arunangshu Das`**
+✍️ **posted by `Sachira Sujantha`**

-<blockquote>Express.js is often the go-to framework for building web applications in Node.js.
-It’s lightweight, unopinionated, and incredibly flexible…</blockquote>
+<blockquote>NASA’s coding standards for safety-critical software, as outlined in “The Power of Ten — Rules for Developing Safety Critical Code” by…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>